salvador9tech/Velocity-System-Optimizator/README.md

 responsibility for any system changes.
 The author is not responsible for any system issues.
-Although the program was made to enhance performance, for both gamers, as our PC's, not all programs, are always perfect.
+Although the program was made to enhance performance, for both gamers, as our PC's, not all programs are always perfect.
 This tool is built with good intentions to improve the system's health, not cause harm.